 Anything to further petrify an already petrified public.

-But as they succeed, as fear levels rise still further, the public demands even more restrictions, tougher restrictions…
+But it will still largely succeed, one way or another.
+Fear levels will rise still further, the public will demand even more restrictions, tougher restrictions…

 – and so it goes on.

 An increasingly rapid journey, along the Road to Hell, as brilliantly outlined in this article:

 At all times we should be balancing up Covid-19 deaths, against increased deaths from suicides, missed cancer scans, scans for heart problems etc, arising from lockdowns, or being in “high Tiers”.